gazanas/Filtermap/README.md

 public interface BookRepository extends JpaRepository<Book, Integer> {

     @Filter
-    List<Book> filterBooks(Map book,
+    List<Book> filterBooks(Map book);
-                           EntityManager entityManager);
 }
 ```

-Since FilterMap makes use of Criteria API, the EntityManager should be passed as
+Since FilterMap makes use of Criteria API, the EntityManager should be present in the repository
-an argument in the method.
+that why filtermap generates the EntityManagerAccess interface and its implementation which provides
+the EntityManager object.

 FilterMap will generate the default implementation for this method during the compilation.

 ```
 @Repository
-public interface BookRepository extends JpaRepository<Book, Integer> {
+public interface BookRepository extends JpaRepository<Book, Integer>, EntityManagerAccess {
-    default List<Book> filterBooks(Map book, EntityManager entityManager) {
+    default List<Book> filterBooks(Map book) {
-        BasicFilter basicFilter = (new BasicFilter(Book.class, entityManager)).filter(book);
+        BasicFilter basicFilter = (new BasicFilter(Book.class, this.accessEntityManager())).filter(book);
         return basicFilter.get();
     }
 }